corda/corda-docs-portal/content/en/platform/corda/4.11/community/opentelemetry.md

 ## Using the OpenTelemetry driver

 To use the OpenTelemetry driver, copy `corda-opentelemetry-driver-%VERSION%.jar` into the drivers directory of the Corda node.
-This driver can be downloaded from Artifactory and is included in the release pack.
+This driver can be downloaded from Maven and is included in the release pack.

 ## Using the OpenTelemetry Java agent